 You fell asleep fine.
 Maybe even quickly.
 Then at 3AM your eyes snap open, your mind starts looping, and you lie there for the next hour trying to will yourself back to sleep.
 Sound familiar?

-This pattern is so common that most people assume it's insomnia.
-It's not.
-For the vast majority of people who wake between 2 and 4AM, the cause is biological and specific, and it has a name: a dysregulated cortisol curve.*
+This pattern is so common that many people assume it's insomnia.
+For many people who wake between 2 and 4AM, one common biological factor in the research is a dysregulated cortisol curve.*

 Cortisol is your body's primary stress and wake-up hormone.
 In a regulated nervous system, cortisol follows a predictable daily rhythm called the diurnal curve.
 It surges in the early morning to wake you up, peaks about 30 minutes after you open your eyes, then falls steadily through the day until it bottoms out late at night so you can sleep.*